RitaAhmadi/RitaAhmadi.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am a postdoctoral researcher at the Department of Mathematics, Imperial College London.
 I did my DPhil at Quantum Group based at the Department of Computer Science, University of Oxford.
-I started my PhD under supervison Prof. Jamie Vicary, after he moved to Cambridge, I continued my work under supervision of Prof. Aleks Kissinger.
-Meanwhile, I had the pleasure of being mentored by many, particularly Prof. Steve Simon.
 During my PhD, I worked on topological quantum computation and category theory.
 In my thesis, I studied and proposed bicategorical structures for topological quantum computation.